2021-2022 Community Support Levy (CSL) Grants Round

 - small equipment grants of up to $5 000 (ex GST) for equipment to support community organisations.

-Eligible organisations are incorporated charities or not-for-profit community organisations whose dominant purpose is charitable, altruistic and for the benefit of the Tasmanian community.
-Grant projects or equipment must enhance the wellbeing of vulnerable groups or communities.
+Eligible organisations were incorporated charities or not-for-profit community organisations whose dominant purpose is charitable, altruistic and for the benefit of the Tasmanian community.
+Grant projects or equipment will enhance the wellbeing of vulnerable groups or communities.

 Grants for Charitable Organisations